canonical/vanilla-framework/docs/en/patterns/navigation.md

 ### Sub-navigation

 Sub-navigation drop-down menus can be added to the navigation by including one or more `p-subnav` components.
-Note that this functionality requires JavaScipt to function.
+Note that this functionality requires JavaScript.

 <a href="https://vanilla-framework.github.io/vanilla-framework/examples/patterns/navigation/subnav"
     class="js-example">